Accessibility Standards for Customer Service, Recruitment and Employment Policy

 12.0 REVIEW AND APPROVAL

-This Policy shall be reviewed every three years at a minimum and more frequently as required.
-This Policy shall be reviewed by the Board of Directors every three years at a minimum.
+This Policy shall be reviewed by the Board of Directors every three years at a minimum and more frequently as required.

 13.0 MONITORING OF COMPLIANCE TO THIS POLICY

-Internal Audit is to review and assess compliance towards this Policy on a periodic basis.
+Internal Audit is to review and assess compliance with this Policy on a periodic basis.

 Welcome to a better way to bank.
 Our knowledgeable team puts your financial well-being first with good, caring and transparent advice while offering all the products and services you need.